maxdome/notify/README.md

 Options:

-  --webhook-url <webhookUrl>      Slack Webhohok URL for posting notifications --changelog-url [changelogUrl]  URL to changelog --version-label [versionLabel]  Version which was deployed --username [username]           Username to send notification from.
+  --webhook-url <webhookUrl>      Slack Webhook URL for posting notifications --changelog-url [changelogUrl]  URL to changelog --version-label [versionLabel]  Version which was deployed --username [username]           Username to send notification from.
 Default: "GitLab CI"